Court of Directors

 The Court meets a minimum of four times a year as well as holding an annual Strategy Day.
 To enable the Directors to cover the wide remit of their duties a robust committee system is in place with the following principal Committees who report to the Court of Directors.

 - Finance, Audit and Risk Committee which has a monitoring and advisory role relating to the School’s financial health, accounting compliance, risk, staff establishment and appointment procedures, terms and conditions of employment, and levels of remuneration and the management of the School’s property and estate.

 - Safeguarding Committee Their remit is to oversee matters relating to wellbeing and child protection matters for existing staff and pupils, annual approval of relevant policies and a review of the management of any historic allegations as received by the School.
 Where deemed appropriate, it will take the lead in oversight and management of any follow-up actions deemed necessary.

-- Nominations Committee is comprised of the Chair and three senior directors and meets on an ad-hoc basis to review applications for vacancies to the Court of Directors.
+- Governance and Nominations Committee is comprised of the Chair and three senior directors and meets on an ad-hoc basis to review applications for vacancies to the Court of Directors.

 Court of Directors

 The Court of Directors encourage an open communications policy with all in the School Community.
 Court Directors attend a large number of events and are accessible to members of the school community if required.

 All candidates for joining the Court are approved by the Court of Directors following a recommendation from the Nominations Committee and based on criteria established by the Court to ensure that it maintains appropriate representation to undertaken its role effectively.

 Whilst all enquiries should in the first place be taken forward with the appropriate member of staff in the School, the school has a detailed Complaints’ Policy to deal with any issues that the complainant feels have not been satisfactorily addressed.
 The Policy can be found here:

 In addition, in the event of any other matter, the Chair can be contacted through the Bursar’s Office at the address below:

 Clerk to the Court of Directors